poulfoged/SentenceCompression/readme.md

 Credits
 -------

 Sentence Compression was written by Poul Foged, based on the work of Salvatore Sanfilippo and is released under the BSD license.
-Check the COPYING file for more information.
+Check the copying file for more information.